sanjida9/Travel-job-task-client/README.md

 ## Live Website Link [Click here](https://travio-6dde8.web.app/)

+## Server Side Code Link [Click here](https://github.com/sanjida9/Travel-job-task-server)

 ## Description

-## We guarantee that all of our services are authentic.
+## It's a travel related website

 ### It's a website which is about Travel Blog

-### User need to register and then login
+### User need to register and then login for showing the details of the travel blog

+### User can write blog and give review

-### admin can manage the site and they can see all the orders from customer
+### admin can manage the site and they can create,update,delete any blog post.